camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 The decision table returns for every matched rule two outputs.

-Assuming the input is:
+Assume that the decision table is executed with the following input variables:

 - `amount`: 350
 - `invoiceCategory`: "Travel Expenses"

+Since the conditions are true, both rules in the decision table will match.
-The decision rules 1 and 2 with match.
-So the `DmnDecisionTableResult` consist of two `DmnDecisionRuleResults`.
-Whereas both `DmnDecisionRuleResult` will contain the keys `result` and `reason`.
+The `DmnDecisionTableResult` thus consists of two `DmnDecisionRuleResults`.
+Both `DmnDecisionRuleResult`s contain the keys `result` and `reason`.

-You can access them in Java using normal list and map methods:
+To access these values, the default `java.util.List` and `java.util.Map` methods can be used:

 ```java
 DmnDecisionTableResult tableResult = dmnEngine.evaluateDecisionTable(decision, variables);